Elevate Your In-Store Product Presence with These 5 Game Changing Tips

 2. Create Different Selling Levels

 Using a tiered display, such as our 3-Step Pyramid or 4-Tiered Round, allows you to display more merchandise without taking up more floor space.
-Be smart about how you position your products: Use smaller tiers to promote accessories or coordinating products.
+Be smart about how you position your products: Use smaller tiers to promote accessories or coordinate products.

 Products positioned at eye level are more likely to be noticed by shoppers.
-Keep high-profit items on primary levels and complementary or lower priced items on levels above or below the showcased product.
+Keep high-profit items on primary levels and complementary or lower-priced items on levels above or below the showcased product.

 3. Tilt Product Up